OmnipotentLabs/communeaisetup/README.md

 ```

 ### 10. How to start Commune the second time
-- If you want to or need to get back into Commune and use it, just do to following.
+- If you want to or need to get back into Commune and use it, do the following.
 - Start Ubuntu from the Start menu.
 - Open the commune folder
 ```sh